al2wastaken/itemsadder-oraxen-betterranks-generator/README.md

 Made with Python and love by al2 ❤️

 ## Needs
-- python 3.x, anything works if it's LTS.
+- python 3.x, anything works.
 - And if you host it as an API, a virtual machine. https://oyunlayici.com/ for Minecraft hosting and Websites.

 ### Modules